hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - AnyConnect Connection profile to utilize an external token authentication mechanism in conjunction with AAA authentication using machine certificates: set <span style="color: #bb6600;">Method = Both</span>
   - ASA deployment model used to filter traffic between hosts in the same IP subnet using higher-level protocols without readdressing the network: <span style="color: #bb6600;">transparent</span>
   - ASA Platform mode to disable the threat detection features except for Advanced Threat Statistics: <span style="color: #bb6600;">multiple context</span>
+  - a characteristic of a bridge group in ASA Firewall transparent mode: <span style="color: #bb6600;">include multiple interfaces and access rules between interfaces are customizable</span>
   - config to reduce the VPN bandwidth load on their headend Cisco ASA in order to ensure that bandwidth is available for VPN users needing access to corporate resources on the `10.0.0.0/24` local HQ network w/o additional devices: <span style="color: #bb6600;">Use split tunneling to tunnel traffic for the 10.0.0.0/24 network only.</span>